TRANSPORT AIR-ROAD-SEA

 Motorbike selfdrive

 You can also rent a motorbike in Moni, Bajawa or Labuan Bajo.
-In Labuan Bajo you can hire a motorbike from agents for Rp 75.000.
-In other places Rp 100.000 is the standard, however no real agents but usually just direct from someone who owns one (...)
+In Labuan Bajo you can hire a motorbike from agents from Rp 75.000 and up.
+In other places Rp 100.000 is the standard and Rp 150.000 for a bigger motorbike, however no real agents but usually just direct from someone who owns one (...)

-Hiring a motorbike for overland Labuan Bajo to Maumere is still not the standard so you have to shop around first.
-If you do so, be keen on the extra charge for sending the motorbike back to Labuan Bajo.
-Up to Rp 200.000 is reasonable to my opinion.
+You also can hire a motorbike for a one way overlandtrip like Labuan Bajo to Ende or Maumere.
+Usually they add an extra charge for sending the motorbike back to Labuan Bajo.
+Up to Rp 250.000 is reasonable to my opinion.

 As far as I know there is one professional company where you can hire a motorbike one way from Labuan Bajo to Maumere or the other way around.